skupperproject/benchdog/README.md

 ## Testing with Skupper

+The individual benchmarks have instructions for running the client and server on Kubernetes.

 ### Configuring Skupper router resource limits

 Setting the CPU limit implicitly sets the requested CPU to the same